 This book does not cover Python 2.

 Keeping this in mind, we expect to see some updates.
-For instance, Item 3: Know the Differences Between bytes
+For instance, Item 3: Know the

 and str

-does not mention the Python 2 exclusive unicode
+does not mention the Python 2 exclusive

 anymore.
-Even so, there are certain items that have been updated so much that they contain new advice because of newly added language features.
-In particular, I want to mention the following items in this regard.
+Even so, there are certain items that have been updated so

-- 48. Validate Subclasses with
+- Item 48: Validate Subclasses with

 __init_subclass__